About

 TTAB Decisions

-A chocolate company tried to block a competitor's DANKE mark by arguing both words mean "thank you."
+A chocolate company with a MERCI mark tried to block a competitor's DANKE mark by arguing both words mean "thank you."
 The TTAB dismissed the opposition.
-Here's what the decision means for brand owners.

 February 4, 2026